Justin900429/GC-Detection/docs/index.md

     ```

 ## Usage
 This page show the detail of using the GC_Detection package.
-[GO form here](/GC-Detection/Usage).
+[GO from here](/GC-Detection/Usage).

 ## Example Code
 The example code was upload to the github directory, please visit [here](https://github.com/Justin900429/GC-Detection/tree/main/example).